 Vitamin C is very unstable82 and so samples require to be treated within 4 hours of collection.

 If the sample cannot be delivered to Glasgow Royal Infirmary Clinical Biochemistry department (in working hours) within four hours of collection, add equal volumes of plasma and 6% metaphosphoric acid (VWR catalogue no. 291904A or similar product).
 Mix for 30 seconds.

 Send to Glasgow Royal Infirmary within 24 hours (no ice required).

 If delivery to Glasgow is outwith 24 hours, freeze the treated plasma at -70°C (for 4 days maximum) or -20°C (for 1 day maximum) until sending and then send by first class post (no ice required).

-Please note 6% metaphosphoric acid should be stored at 4ºC and remains stable for 3 weeks following preparation (however if solution turns cloudy it may need to be replaced sooner).
+Please note 6% metaphosphoric acid should be stored at 4ºC and remains stable for 4 weeks following preparation (however if solution turns cloudy it may need to be replaced sooner).